 An international team of scientists led by the American team from the Dana Farber Cancer Research Institute and the Mayo Clinic presented a test to diagnose more than 50 types of cancer by simple blood analysis.
 The test indicates the presence or absence of cancer with 99% accuracy and also knows how to determine the location of the tumor in the body.

-The new test covers all the most common types of tumours who are without informative screening tools.
+The new test covers all the most common types of tumors who are without informative screening tools.

 Early diagnosis of cancer largely determines the prognosis for the disease and for some types of tumors is the key to winning the disease.